melstr/ChordRecognition/README.md

 by choosing an option and clicking ```Put stems into...```

 ### Warning
 First stems separation will take some time.
-App needs to download **pretrained models** for it
+App needs time to download **pretrained models**.
 ## Reference
 1. If you are interested in algorythm you should consider exploring this project: https://github.com/chenhuiyi/chord-recognition/